hone/hammer/README.md

     make
     make install

 We can now build libyaml.
 The latest version as of this writing is 0.1.4.
 We can use the `--env` option to pass a list of env vars to the build script we wrote, like `--env KEY1:VALUE1 KEY2:VALUE2`.
+We also copy the contents of the current working directory (locally where the command is run) into `/tmp` on Heroku.

     $ hammer build --env VERSION:0.1.4
     Checking for buildpack files to sync... done, 3 files needed